matweldon/markdown_llm/README.md

 You can also comment out parts of the conversation using `<!--llm` and `llm-->`.
 This allows you to edit the conversation history, for example to rerun responses to obtain a sample of several different answers.

 The API is stateless - the API call reconstructs the full conversation each time a request is sent.
 This means that you can "put words into the LLM's mouth" and generally mess around with the flow of the conversation.
-Although LLMs are pretty wise to this, and in my experience will tell you off if you try to make them think they've said naughty things.
+Although LLMs are pretty wise to this, and in my experience will tell you off if you try to make them think they've said outrageous things.

 ### Models